 Help your college student pick one thing to get involved in.
-Student Life/Activities offices everywhere work hard to program activities for engaging the student body.
-By now, you know social distancing has rocked the college involvement team at universities everywhere.
-It is especially important to get our young adult involved, even if it is virtual.
-There is some neat stuff going on at universities to promote virtual engagement.
+Student Life/Activities offices work hard to program activities to engage the student body.
+Social distancing has rocked the college involvement team at universities these past few years, but things are finally returning to normal.

 Adulting Without Your Momma

 Can your college student make a doctor’s appointment?
 Do you know a doctor in their new college town/city?
-Universities have health clinics that provide triage type services with easy access.
-At some point, your young adult may need to see a doctor outside of that clinic.
+Universities have health clinics that provide triage-type services with easy access.
+At some point, your young adult may need to see a doctor outside that clinic.

-TIP: Add an entry to their phone contacts as “Insurance”.
+TIP: Add an entry to their phone contacts as “Insurance.”
 Put information about the medical policy they are under in that entry.
 Then have a lesson is making a doctor’s appointment.
-You can also take a picture of the card and put it in a picture folder on their phone.
+You can also take a picture of the card and put it in the picture folder on their phone.
 Most importantly, make sure their phone is secure.

-Does your college student know basic over the counter (OTC) medicines and how to read the label for dosage?
-One of my students in a freshman success course I taught came to my office requesting to talk to me.
-I was ready for an engaging conversation on something I taught in class.
-Nope – he needed help deciding what OTC medication he needed.
+Is your college student knowledgeable about basic over-the-counter (OTC) medicines and how to read the label for dosage?
+A student in one of the freshman success courses I taught came to my office requesting to talk to me, and I was ready for an engaging conversation on something I taught in class.
+Nope – he needed help deciding what OTC medication he required.
 I walked him over to the campus store and reviewed a few things.
 Then he asked me, “how much do I take?”
-I changed my teaching topic during the next class to some essential adulting issues.
+I changed my teaching topic during the next class to “essential adulting issues.”

 Campus dining services have changed for the better!
 So many choices and options at their fingertips.
 Have them download the Tapandgo app so they can order food that is ready in between classes or when they are in a hurry.

 Here are a few suggestions on how NOT to look like a first-year college student: (1) Have your college student take a picture of their schedule and set that as the screen saver; (2) preserve their high school letterman’s jacket or graduation gear.
-This way, they can’t take those items to college; and (3) encourage them not to come home every weekend (Sorry, mommas!).
-Suggest they hang out on campus – wearing a mask, of course.
+This way, they can’t take those items to college; (3) encourage them not to come home every weekend (Sorry, mommas!).
+Suggest they hang out on campus instead.

 Campus Safety Tips

-I got these first-hand tips on being safe on a college campus from my resident expert.
+My resident expert gave me first-hand tips on being safe on a college campus.
 My husband, Marc, has 35 years in law enforcement on a college campus.
 He offers the following suggestions and encourages mommas to go over these with their college students.

 Most universities have the Guardian App.
-This app is like your own personal emergency phone.
-A college student can upload information about allergies, class schedule, a picture, and other personal information.
+This app is like your own personal emergency phone, where a college student can upload allergies, class schedules, and other personal information.
 If the student presses a specific button, the police department will get the exact GPS coordinates and the information the student uploaded.
 This is especially helpful if the student is frequently traveling.
 A student should never put their date of birth, driver’s license number, or social security number in the app.

 All universities have an alert system.
 Students need to sign up for campus alerts.
-Multiple parent phone numbers may be entered by the student, so the parent gets alerts as well.
-Alerts vary in type from active shooter alerts to weather information.
+The student may enter multiple parent phone numbers so that the parent will receive the alerts, which vary in type from active shooter alerts to weather information.